-- □ The golf course operator has a 'Safety Ambassador' on-site during all business hours.
-The sole purpose of said staff member is to ensure that golf course staff and patrons are practice all required Social Distancing Safety Protocols.
-The Safety Ambassador wears a name tag and the golf cart used shall be clearly marked with 'Safety Ambassador'.
-The safety monitor always has this document with them to reference the required safety protocols. - □ Friendly, yet firm communication with any patron violating the required safety protocols is a must.
-Patrons are reminded that any violation of Social Distancing Safety Protocols will jeopardize the continued operation of local golf courses. - Any patron, who refuses to adhere to the safety protocols after one warning is asked to leave the property immediately.

-Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol:

-Golf Course Contact Name:
+G. MONITORING PROTOCOLS purpose of said staff member in required Social Distancing Safet golf cart used shall be clearly m 'Safety Ambassador' on-site during all business hours.
+The sole is to ensure that golf course staff and patrons are practice all by Protocols.
+The Safety Ambassador wears a name tag and the narked with 'Safety Ambassador'.
+The safety monitor always has ence the required safety protocols. with any patron violating the required safety protocols is a must. violation of Social Distancing Safety Protocols will jeopardize the courses.
+Any patron, who refuses to adhe property immediately. ere to the safety protocols after one warning is asked to leave the Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
+You may contact the following person with any questions or comments about t protocol: Golf Course Contact Name: Phone number: Date Last Revised: